I'm going to miss the first hour and a half of your show.

 And the answer to that is because everybody knows the liberals are full of crap on this.

-Everybody and the liberals themselves know it.
+And the liberals themselves know it.

 John Kerry, he keeps getting a voice.

-I'm gonna tell you what I think.
+I'm going to tell you what I think.

 I think his real problem is his own party.

-The McCain's, the Hagels, the Lindsey Grahams, and others who end up being the useful idiots of the left.
+The McCains, the Hagels, the Lindsey Grahams and others who end up being the useful idiots of the left.

 If the Republicans were united on this and outspoken and confrontational, we would be in a stronger position.